 The act of fraudulently manipulating people into performing actions or divulging confidential information.
 Social engineering scams typically align to two primary email communication variants:

-Year-over-year, the occurrence and frequency of BEC/EAC fraud and its associated losses have steadily grown and remain incredibly high; in fact, between July 2019 and December 2021, there was a 65% increase in identified global exposed losses.
+Year-over-year, the occurrence and frequency of social engineering fraud and its associated losses have steadily grown and remain incredibly high.
+Between 2015 and 2022, total reported BEC/EAC losses exceed $11B